Addthis Share Tools

 - Steve Case (Virginia), chair of the Board of Regents; chairman and CEO of Revolution; co-founder and chairman of the Case Foundation; co-founder and former chairman and CEO of AOL; former chairman of AOL Time Warner

 - John Fahey (Massachusetts), chairman emeritus of the National Geographic Society; lead director of the Time Inc. board of directors; former chairman, president and CEO of the National Geographic Society

 - Roger W. Ferguson Jr. (Washington, D.C.), president and CEO of TIAA

 - Michael Govan (California), CEO and Wallis Annenberg Director of the Los Angeles County Museum of Art

 - Risa J. Lavizzo-Mourey, M.D.
-(Pennsylvania), Robert Wood Johnson Foundation Penn Integrates Knowledge (PIK) Professor of Population Health and Health Equity at the University of Pennsylvania
+(Pennsylvania), vice chair of the Board of Regents and Robert Wood Johnson Foundation Penn Integrates Knowledge (PIK) Professor of Population Health and Health Equity at the University of Pennsylvania

 - Michael M. Lynton (New York), chairman of Snap Inc.

 - Denise M. O’Leary (Colorado), private venture capital investor and corporate director; member of the board of directors of American Airlines Group Inc. and Medtronic plc; chair of the board of trustees of the University of Denver

 - Franklin D. Raines (Washington, D.C.), executive chairman and co-founder of XAPPmedia and Bespoken.io.; former chairman and CEO of Fannie Mae; founding member of the advisory council of the National Museum of African American History and Culture